 - How to Give Birth Naturally without Pain (17 Tips from a Mom who did it!)

 - 23 Tips for a Birth without Epidural (Yes, you can do it!)

 - Hypnobirthing 101: the Hypnobirthing Basics for a Positive Birth Experience

-A labor pain simulator is basically what’s called a TENS or EMS machine (or a combination of both).
+A labor pain or contraction simulator is basically what’s called a TENS or EMS machine (or a combination of both).
 Both TENS and EMS machines deliver low voltage electrical impulses to stimulate nerves, which can be used to simulate contractions.
 However, their function differs slightly.

 A TENS unit’s function is to stimulate the sensory nerve endings so that the stimulation keeps pain signal from reaching the brain.
 It is usually used for relieving pain that is not necessarily muscular, such as tendonitis, cancer-related pains, etc. It is also often recommended as a drug-free method of controlling pain during labor and delivery and, as such, it’s often included in hospital bag checklists for childbirth.

 An EMS machine, on the other hand, causes muscles to contract rather than impacting on pain signals.
 This usually makes it effective for muscle building and rehabilitation as it helps to treat swelling and inflammation.

 If used on a higher setting, both devices create mild discomfort to pain (depending on the tolerance of the participant).
 That’s why they can be used to simulate birth pain.
 However, an EMS machine is probably the better option as it’s actually designed to cause the muscles to contract like it happens to the uterus muscles during labor.

 Birth pain simulators are usually safe to use.
 That said, make sure that they have FDA clearance as a class II medical device.